Complete Guide for CAT Exam: Eligibility, Syllabus & Preparation Tips — Percentilers

 TOTAL MARKS198

 Although the CAT exam does not adhere to a fixed pattern or a well-defined syllabus, analysing question paper patterns from the past few years can provide insights into what to expect of test patterns and weightage for the upcoming year.
+Utilizing a Test Series can help you familiarize yourself with these patterns and improve your time management.

 *Sectional time for PwD examinees is 53 minutes and 20 seconds for each section i.e. 180 minutes for the test.